trackit/vmix-on-aws/README.md

 The following steps describe how to deploy a vMix environment using terraform.
 Read more about vMix here: https://www.vmix.com/software/
-It will deploy the following resources and applications:
+It will deploy the following resources and applications (default):

 #### Network

 - 1 VPC
-- 2 Public Subnets
+- 2 Public Subnets*
-- 2 Private Subnets
+- 2 Private Subnets*
-- 2 NAT Gateway
+- 2 NAT Gateway*
-- 2 Elastic IPs
+- 2 Elastic IPs*
 - 1 Security Group

 #### IAM